 M.S. thesis title: Selenium in Headwater Streams: Evaluating Enrichment and Bioaccumulation in Streams of the Central Appalachian Coalfields.

-Update: Kriddie is now a Research Assistant at Flathead Lake Biological Station of the University of Montana.
+Update: Kriddie is a Ph.D. student in Geography at the University of North Carolina.

 Robert (Trip) Krenz

 Graduation Date: May 2015

 Research Interests: I am interested in structural and functional responses of aquatic ecosystems to disturbance.
 My dissertation research focused on investigation of stream metabolism and nitrogen spiraling in restored headwater streams of Appalachian coalfields.
 In addition, I am interested in how biotic assemblage structure is affected by associated stressors, and the implications of shifts in assemblage structure on downstream ecosystems.
 I believe synthesis of functional and structural assessments of newly restored and created ecosystems can provide valuable information necessary to guide regulatory agencies and industry regarding mitigation efforts.